 Requirements:

-Legal Citation: IRS Notice 2025-56 establishes per diem rates.
+Legal Citation: IRS Notice 2025-54 establishes the special per diem rates effective October 1, 2025.

 Situation: You take a prospective client to dinner to discuss a potential partnership.